stakater/mto-docs/content/integrations/grafana/readme.md

 | `mto.grafana/tenant: "tenant-x"` | Dashboard/Datasource | Provisioned **only** to the listed tenant(s).
 Multiple tenants allowed via comma-separated list. |
 | Both `disabled` + `tenant` set   | Dashboard/Datasource | `disabled` takes precedence → provisioned to **no tenants**                                      |

-> Namespaces without a Tenant CR are ignored.
-Resources in such namespaces will not be provisioned.
+> `GrafanaDashboard` and `GrafanaDatasource` resources must live in the Grafana instance's namespace (`spec.server.namespace`).
+Resources in other namespaces are not watched and will not be provisioned.

 ---